-Cool mist humidifier: An essential tool during dry winter months – or whenever we’re dealing with runny noses and congestion (which seems year round).
+Cool mist humidifier: An essential tool during dry winter months–or whenever we’re dealing with runny noses and congestion (which seems to be year round).

 Essential oil diffuser: An easy way to diffuse essential oils into the air.
-Especially helpful for helpful for insomnia, stress and anxiety, and congestion.
+Especially helpful for insomnia, stress, anxiety and congestion.

-Tweezers: I’ve used my tweezers more this year than any other for ticks and splinters so I’m giving them an honorable mention!3
+Tweezers: I’ve used my tweezers more this year than any other for ticks and splinters, so I’m giving them an honorable mention!